Skip to main content

 What’s next?

 You have now created your first agent with the ADK and successfully imported it into your watsonx Orchestrate instance.
-To extend your agent’s behavior, you can use tools, knowledge bases and flows.
+To extend your agent’s behavior, you can use tools, knowledge bases and agentic workflows.
 To connect to services, you must create Connections to safely store credentials and sensitive data.
 You can also change the agent’s large language model and style by changing the agent specification, and you can test and evaluate the agent with the Evaluation Framework.
 See the following cards to learn more about what you can do with the ADK: